See how easy it is to make homemade oil free hummus in this video!

 While there are all kinds of varieties on grocery store shelves, homemade hummus takes only minutes.
 Even better, I can make it to my exact preferences.
 Since I could eat hummus in various applications for breakfast, lunch, and dinner, I pretty much live and breathe hummus.

-Every person has her/his own preferences, but this is the perfect hummus for me.
+Every person has her/his own preferences, but this is the perfect oil free hummus for me.

 For many years, I always made chickpeas from scratch.
 Lots of people swear by it in terms of quality, but honestly, I think they taste exactly the same whether they’re canned or homemade.
 (I know, sacrilege!)